emojirama/app/README.md

 - [x] Create S3 bucket for emojirama CloudFormation templates
 - [x] Create stack with only ACM resources and verify
 - [x] Setup S3 bucket and CloudFront CDN in CloudFormation
-- [ ] Build ECR resources in CloudFormation
+- [x] Build ECR resources in CloudFormation
+- [ ] Bring up VPC and other stateless services
+- [ ] Create OAuth2 apps for Facebook, Google and GitHub
+- [ ] Add OAuth2 app secrets to `backend.yaml` secrets and to AWS parameter store
+- [ ]